 Well, the truth is, there’s no way to know at this point.
-To my knowledge, Tempdrop has never done any studies to compare it to other modes of temperature taking.
+To this point, Tempdrop has never done any studies to compare it to other modes of temperature taking.
+Nor has it been studied for efficacy with any Fertility Awareness Based Method.
 Most people only chart with one thermometer.
 However, I do know a handful of people who have experienced the exact same issues I have.
 Some of them being clients and others being other Fertility Awareness Educators.
 I would speculate that it’s a more common issue than is known.
 Simply because most people chart only with Tempdrop and don’t compare it.
 I have seen the same signs in others’ charts that I was initially seeing in mine that lead me to do the side by side comparisons.

 I reached out to customer support